Updated: December 29, 2025

 First Time Penalty Abatement

 The First Time Penalty Abatement (FTA) program is for taxpayers with a good track record of compliance.
-If you have late payment penalties or other penalties for the first time, you may qualify.
-This program is not for repeat offenders.
-It is sometimes called one-time penalty forgiveness.
+If you have late payment penalties or other penalties for the first time in a few years, you may qualify.
+FTA is sometimes called one-time penalty forgiveness, but it's available more than once.
+The IRS will apply it automatically if you haven't had any penalties in the three previous tax years and you're compliant with your filing requirements.

 Requesting and Filing for Penalty Abatement